 Heat and Dryness in the Large Intestine

-“Dryness in Large Intestine” is caused by the overconsumption of “dry” foods.
+“Dryness in Large Intestine” is caused by the over-consumption of “dry” foods.
 Such foods are broiled and baked foods.
 Another cause for “dryness in the Large Intestine” is blood and/or yin deficiency.
 On how the concept "Yin" is incorporated in human physiology please read about Yin and Yang in Chinese medicine below.
-If you are already familiar with this concept skip the Italic font.

-Since Yang in nature represents activity it logically represents energy/warming faculty in human physiology.
-Since Yin in nature represents stillness it represents the material aspect in human physiology.
-In other words Yin represents matter, blood and body fluids, while Yang is the force that makes them come to live.
+Since Yang in nature represents activity, light, warmth it logically represents energy/warming faculty in the human body.
+Since Yin in nature represents stillness it translates into the material aspect of the human body.
+In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to live.

 Overall Yin and/or blood deficiency means that the body’s substance and body fluids are diminished.
 This may affect the Large Intestine, manifesting in Large Intestine dryness.

 Living for a prolonged period of time in hot and/or dry environment can also lead to “heat and dryness in the Large Intestine”.

 In the case of “heat in Large Intestine” there is constipation with dry stools as the heat has dried out the fluids needed to nourish the intestine.
 The urine is scanty and dark yellow (heat sign).
 There might be a burning sensation and swelling in the anus.
 (1)

 In the case of dryness in Large Intestine there will be constipation with dry stools difficult to discharge, and dry mouth and throat.